 The only time we recommend putting leaflets through letterboxes is when you cannot find anyone at home after the 3rd visit, in which case delivering a leaflet is better than nothing.
 The secret is to talk face-to-face with prospective customers.

-4) Get your first softwash customers at whatever price they will pay, although obviously charge as high as you can.
+4) Get your first soft wash customers at whatever price they will pay, although obviously charge as high as you can.
 The work you do on their house is going to sell your services to many others.
 Give them your flyer so they will remember you and have your contact details to refer you to their friends and family.

 5) Take plenty of before and after photos and put them on your website (with your customer's written permission – it is illegal to use photographs of other people and their property for commercial gain without their consent).

 6) Learn from experience and continually improve both the effectiveness of your work and the quality of your customer service.

 7) Keep putting your prices up until you get more "No's" than "Yes's".
 You will then have found the "sweet spot" that customers in your geographical area are willing to pay.

 8) Canvas the neighbours of your customer – and eventually everyone on the same road or estate – using your first customer's home as a demonstration or show house for your service.
-Say something like, "Would you like your house to look as lovely and clean as Mrs Jones next door?"
+Say something like, "Would you like your house to look as clean as Mrs Jones next door?"

 9) Rinse and repeat ...

 Of course many people are reticent to knock on doors to promote their business.
-And many of those who do, fail because they attempt to talk customers into having softwashing (or window cleaning) work done.
+And many of those who do, fail because they attempt to talk customers into having soft washing (or window cleaning) work done.

 Now, don't get us wrong.
 Certainly have a website as a point of contact.
 These days it is also a way of establishing your credibility.
-And have a flyer to give to your customers and to put through the letterbox of prospects you can never find at home.
+And have a flyer to give to your customers, and to put through the letterbox of prospects you can never find at home.

 The reality is that simply introducing yourself and politely telling the prospective customer how you can help them really is easy.

 You do not have to become a salesman.
 You do not have to put on a "friendly sales smile" and pretend to be someone other than who you are.
-Simply relax and talk naturally.
-Most people who will answer the door to you will not have two heads.
-And most will not bite ... :)
+You do not have to try to manipulate people into buying your soft washing services.